yueyaog/GeneShift/README.md

   * Using deep learning model(RNN LSTM) to test the robusticity of clustering
   * Cluster finalization (remove poor quality gene based on replicate consistency)
   * Conduct pattern and degree change capture and visualize the performance

+## Classification
+The classifcation script sorts clusters using time series data and supervised learning techniques.
+The script trains 3 models: a 1-D CNN, MLP, and an LSTM.
+The LSTM is the main model while the other two are used for comparison.

+TODO: Finish documenting classification script